 - Offering programs and initiatives that build two-way relationships between your organization and academic researchers.

 Policy Fellowship Program

-This three-day program of intensive meetings for mid- to senior-level decision makers in government, industry, and the non-profit sector is tailored to help meet the individual organization’s challenges and to provide an opportunity to exchange ideas with the world-class researchers on the University of Guelph campus.
+This is a three-day program of intensive meetings for senior-level decision makers in government, industry and the non-profit sector.
+It is tailored to help you meet your organization’s challenges and gives you the opportunity to exchange ideas with the world-class researchers on the University of Guelph campus.

-New in 2018, the objective of this program is to build relationships with researchers and other participants who are looking to address some of the agri-food and biodiversity sectors’ most complex issues.
+The idea is to build relationships between researchers and policy makers who are looking to address some of the agri-food and biodiversity sectors’ most complex issues.

 Contact staff for more information.

-The Arrell Food Institute (AFI) is organizing a series of ten workshops that will unite stakeholders from government, industry and other organizations with University of Guelph researchers.
+The Arrell Food Institute (AFI) is developing 10 discussion papers on food-related topics by bringing together stakeholders from government, industry and other organizations with University of Guelph researchers.

-The goal of these events is to explore the big-picture, complex issues facing the agriculture and agri-food sector and to develop discussion papers on the state of science and practice on each of these issues.
+The goal is to explore the big-picture, complex issues facing the agriculture and agri-food sector and to develop discussion papers on the state of science and practice on each of these issues.
 The workshops will also initiate a conversation among researchers and stakeholders about the challenges and opportunities being experienced globally in areas such as health and food, food systems, and emerging innovations in the food ecosystem.